 Repsol YPF, as an essential part of its strategy, has committed to a policy of financial prudence.
 The financial structure targeted is defined by this commitment of solvency and the aim to maximise shareholder returns, by optimising the cost of capital.

-The target financial structure is guided by the leverage ratio that expresses net financing as a percentage of net financing plus equity:
+The target financial structure is guided by the leverage ratio that expresses net financing as a

+Net financing

-Net financing ----Net financing + Equity
+Net financing + Equity

 The criteria for the calculation of this ratio are the following: